ONSdigital/response-operations-ui/README.md

 ```
 make start
 ```

+When the application is running and you are required to sign-in, you will need an authenticated account, but for now the username and password are 'user' and 'pass'

 Frontend development
 -------------------
 Styling is implemented using scss and javascript.
 You can find the styling files in [the static folder](response_operations_ui/static)